elastic/Elastiflix/README.md

 ### What's next?

 These 2 parts are just the start to building great search solutions, as Elastic also provides pre-built tools to help accelerate the building out of a top-notch search experience.
-You can find out more information about this at the [Elastic Enterprise Search](https://www.elastic.co/enterprise-search) section of the Elatic website.
+You can find out more information about this at the [Elastic Enterprise Search](https://www.elastic.co/enterprise-search) section of the Elastic website.

 ## Credits